PocketRelay/Website/docs/server/4-configuration.md

 ### Disable account registration

-You can use this property to disable registering accounts through the dashboard (Only allow player to create account in-game) this can be useful if you are running a public server and dont want people who arent using the server creating accounts
+You can use this property to disable registering accounts through the dashboard (Only allow player to create account in-game) this can be useful if you are running a public server and don't want people who aren't using the server creating accounts

 The default for this is `false` which allows users to create accounts through the dashboard.
 Setting this to `true` will prevent this behavior.